Enhance Your Career and Help Students with a Master's Degree in Science Education

 Science, Technology, and Society explores the ways in which science influences and is influenced by society and technology.
 A humanistic and social endeavor, science serves the needs of ever-changing societies by providing methods for observing, questioning, discovering, and communicating information about the physical and natural world.
 This course prepares educators to explain the nature and history of science, the various applications of science, and the scientific and engineering processes used to conduct investigations, make decisions, and solve problems.
 There are no prerequisites for this course.

 Science Methods—Middle Grades General Science focuses on teaching methods specific to science for graduate students seeking an endorsement in middle school science.
 Course content focuses on the design and teaching of standards-based lessons using the three dimensions of science (science and engineering practices, crosscutting concepts, and disciplinary core ideas) and the appropriate integration of technology into those lessons.
 Students in this course work within their content areas to evaluate, enhance, and plan appropriate science instruction.
 This course includes laboratory safety training and certification, which includes safe laboratory practices and procedures for science classrooms and the proper use of personal protective equipment.
-There are no prerequisites for this course.
+A prerequisite for this course is Curriculum, Instruction, and Assessment.

 Teaching in Middle School examines the guiding principles and best teaching practices for educating middle school students.
 The course explores the history of middle school; the philosophy, theory, and rationale behind middle school organization; and the differences between elementary, middle, and secondary schools.
 The course also examines the unique needs of middle school students and teaching methods used to meet the needs of these learners.
 This course has no prerequisites.